openownership/openownership.beta/_visualisation/core.md

 Arrows connect Parties, representing their interests, which may be ownership or control interests, or both.
 {: .lead }

-Arrows flow from the interested Party to the object of their interest.
-Each type of interest may also have a level between 0% and 100%.
+Arrows flow from the interested Party to the Entity they are interested in.
+Each type of interest may also have a strength between 0% and 100%.

 [Interests (Arrows)](/visualisation/core/interests-arrows){: .button }